What You'll Learn in this Blog:

 - International Payment Methods: If your store operates globally, ensure you’re offering popular regional payment methods that cater to your international audience.
 This helps reduce cart abandonment from global customers.

 Why This Works: According to Statista, 9% of customers abandon carts because there weren’t enough payment options.
-Ensuring that you cater to various payment preferences can make or break the sale.

 4. Optimize Page Load Speed

-Page speed is a critical factor in reducing cart abandonment.
 Slow-loading checkout pages can frustrate customers, leading them to leave before completing their purchase.

 Actionable Tips: